Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

 We prove Theorem \ref{bnapprox_intro} by rounding off an $\mathbb{R}$-divisor guaranteed by Theorem \ref{bnreal_intro}.
-The proofs of Theorem \ref{bndenseeq_theo} and Theorem \ref{bnKn_theo} follows the same lines as the proof of Theorem \ref{bndense_intro}, we formulate a geometric version of the existence conjecture for $d=g-1$ (Conjecture \ref{geomverell1_conj}) and show that it holds for graphs satisfying the corresponding density condition.
+The proof of Theorem \ref{bnKn_theo} follows the same lines as the proof of Proposition \ref{bndense_intro}, we obtain a lower bound on the (integral) version of the covering radius of $\mathcal{N}_G$ with respect to the unit ball of the $\ell_1$-norm (see Conjecture \ref{geomverell1_conj}) and translate it into a statement about the existence of divisors of degree $g-1$ and large rank.

-Finally, we remark that our methods shed light on the Brill-Noether of graphs that are sufficiently dense.
+Finally, we remark that our methods shed light on Brill-Noether existence mainly on graphs that are sufficiently dense.
 On the other hand, sparse graphs such as $d$-regular graphs for a fixed $d$ still remain out of reach.
-We believe that extending our results to the general case requires a deeper understanding of the Laplacian lattice of a graph under polyhedral distance functions, particularly those associated to the polytope $P_{1,\lambda}$.
+We believe that extending our results to the general case requires a deeper understanding of the Laplacian lattice of a graph with respect to polyhedral distance functions, particularly those associated to the polytope $P_{1,\lambda}$.

+{\bf A Comparison:} The following table is a comparison of the upper bounds on the degree of an $\mathbb{R}$-divisor of rank at least $r_0$ where $0 \leq r_0 \leq g-2$ obtained from: i. the fact that the canonical divisor has degree $2g-2$ and rank $g-1$ (referred to as Bound 1 in the table below), ii. the observation that the divisor $r_0(1,\dots,1)$ has rank at least $r_0$ (referred to as Bound 2 in the table below), iii. the existence conjectures (the $\mathbb{R}$-divisor version and the original version respectively) and iv.
+Corollary \ref{realgon_cor} and Theorem \ref{bnapprox_intro} (along with Riemann-Roch) respectively, we refer to them as ``our bounds''.
+We refer to these two parameters as the $r_0$-th $\mathbb{R}$-gonality and $r_0$-th gonality respectively.